platy/bacnet-rs/Readme.md

 - Support all the Application PDU types in Clause 20
 - Support includes all of B-General - Annex L
 - Register vendor id to use in examples
+- Consider ASN.1 serialisers instead of having our own implementation and at least document that ASN.1 is what is being used